 HOW TO ENTER THE JOHN BYRNE AWARD

 After you submit your entry, we will post it online, here, and may also share it on John Byrne Award social channels.
-Your entry is automatically entered into both the monthly and annual competition.
+Your entry is automatically entered into the relevant monthly competition.
+Deadlines and details can be found below.

 (See our FAQs page for further information on our submission form.)

-The John Byrne Award accepts work in any creative discipline, on any topic – however, entries must include:
+The John Byrne Award accepts work in any creative discipline, on any topic – however, these guidelines should be observed:

 Entrants must also: